TheLancashireman/DhG2/doc/CardFormat.md

 DhG2 creates a file with a name constructed from the full name and unique number of the person and places it in a subdirectory of the person's surname.

 DhG2 ignores blank lines and lines that start with a '#' character.
+You can therefore use the '#' character to add comment lines wherever you like.

 In general, lines that start with a '|' character are considered to be continuation lines.
 However, continuation lines are only processed for specific types of information.